matuteiglesias/journal/content/Business/2024-01-15_Developed_and_Refined_Investment_and_Trading_Strat.md

 **🕒 03:50–07:45**
 **🏷️ Labels**: Investment, Trading, Data Analysis, Visualization, Python
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to explore and refine various investment and trading strategies, focusing on leveraging data analysis and visualization techniques to enhance decision-making.
+The session aimed to explore and refine various investment and trading strategies, focusing on leveraging [[data analysis]] and [[visualization]] techniques to enhance decision-making.

 ### Key Activities:
 - **Investment Strategies**: Discussed key strategies like trend following, momentum investing, and dollar-cost averaging, emphasizing the importance of backtesting.